- Awesome WM Widgets

 enable_battery_warning |

-*Note: the widget expects following icons be present in the folder:
+*Note: the widget expects following icons to be present in the folder:

 - battery-caution-charging-symbolic.svg